Experimental Elementary Particle Physics

 Last Wednesday in October, Annually Thereafter

 Particle physics plays an essential role in the broader enterprise of the physical sciences.
 It inspires U.S. students, attracts talent from around the world, and drives critical intellectual and technological advances in other fields.
-And Iit is entering an era of unprecedented potential as a result of new discoveries about matter and energy in the Universe. and Particle physics addresses fundamental questions in three overlapping domains: the Energy Frontier, the Intensity Frontier and the Cosmic Frontier.
+And the field is entering an era of unprecedented potential as a result of new discoveries about matter and energy in the Universe.

 THIS PROGRAM IS PART OF